Booking.com Host Guide for Beginners

 Make sure your property is optimized for short-term rentals.
 This is essential for listing on any platform.
 Check our guide to make sure you’re ready.
 It will save you from costly mistakes.

-First, you need to register on the platform and provide your first and last name and email address.
-Configure your extranet login and password.
+First, you need to create a Booking.com partner account, which is different from a guest account.
+Register on the platform using your email address.
+Configure your Extranet login and a secure password.

 Before you start registering your property, make sure you have the following ready:

-Details about your property, such as a correct and complete address, list of facilities and amenities, types of rooms, availability
+Details about your property, such as a correct and complete address, a list of facilities and amenities, types of rooms, and availability

 At least one high-quality photo, but it’s better to add as many pictures as possible

 Then you have to create your listing and wait for approval.
-The Booking.com team will review it to make sure that you have provided them with all the information required to activate your account.
+The Booking.com team will review it to ensure you have provided all the information required to activate your account.

 When you receive a confirmation email, you’ll be able to access the Extranet and update the availability calendar.
-You can also set the prices and add any details about the property (including photos) required.
-When you finish, you can set your property to live on Booking.com.
-You will be able to update your registration details at any time.
+You can also set the prices and add any required details about the property (including photos).
+When you finish, you can set your property to live on Booking.com by clicking Open for bookings.
+Then your listing will become visible in search results, and you can start getting bookings.

 Booking.com Extranet

 Extranet gives you access to all information displayed on your property page, including policies, payment options, photos, descriptions, rooms, rates, and reviews.
-Besides, here you’ll find a record of your past and future reservations and analytics to get a better idea of how your property performs.
+Besides, here you’ll find a record of your past and future reservations, along with analytics to give you a better idea of how your property performs.
 You’ll also have an opportunity to set up deals and much more.

 Booking.com Fees

-Booking.com doesn’t take a commission from your bookings automatically.
-They’ll send you an invoice via email with the amount of commission you have to pay during the first week of each month.
+Booking.com doesn’t automatically take a commission from your bookings.
+They’ll send you an invoice via email with the commission amount you have to pay during the first week of each month.
 You can also find invoices in the Extranet—they are available in PDF format.
 You’ll find them in the Finance tab under Invoices.
 The payment date is due within 14 days of the invoice date.
 And if your current payment method is by Direct Debit, the commission will be taken out of your account automatically.

 You will pay commission on confirmed stays after the guest has checked out and paid.
 But what if a guest doesn’t arrive for their booking?
 Then you won’t need to pay a commission if you choose to waive the fee.
 You should also make sure you mark the reservation as a no-show either in the Extranet or on the Pulse app.